First Responders Are More Likely to Develop Post-Traumatic Stress Disorder (PTSD)

 EHN programs provide education, therapy, and skill development

 Our treatment programs teach essential knowledge, incorporate a wide range of therapies, and help you develop important skills for reducing the severity of your PTSD symptoms and for abstaining from substance use.
 Our programs are administered by a team including trauma counsellors, occupational therapists, and medical doctors; access to our psychiatrists is available as needed.

 Our programs begin by teaching you about your conditions; this knowledge provides you with context for understanding the therapies in which you will engage and the skills that you will develop.
 For both addiction and PTSD, this includes teaching you about what causes the disorders, how they develop, their symptoms, and how they affect your mind and body.
 Additionally, regarding addiction, we teach you about risk factors for relapse.
 Throughout the program, we emphasize the importance of maintaining a healthy lifestyle that includes eating healthy, being physically active, getting good quality sleep, and having supportive relationships.

 EHN programs include a range of evidence-based therapies

-We use a number of different therapies that have been demonstrated to produce positive outcomes for treating addiction disorders or PTSD, they are as follow:
+We use a number of different therapies that have been demonstrated to produce positive outcomes for treating addiction and PTSD, they include the following:

 - Cognitive behavioural therapy (CBT): by guiding you through the process of questioning and examining your own experiences, this therapy incrementally brings your belief system closer to reality.

-- Cognitive processing therapy (CPT): teaching you skills to change your understanding or way of thinking about the trauma, this therapy helps change how you feel about the trauma.
+- Cognitive processing therapy (CPT): teaching you skills to change your understanding or way of thinking about your trauma, this therapy helps change how you feel about your trauma.

 - Dialectical Behavioural Therapy (DBT): this four-stage therapy helps you develop the skills of mindfulness, emotional regulation, distress tolerance, and interpersonal effectiveness.